You don’t choose your fantasies

 The sexuality of children is very different from the sexuality of adults, and it is vital these these are not confused and intertwined.

-As they develop, children discover sex and their body and they take pleasure in exploring and touching it.
+As they develop, children discover sex and their body and they may take pleasure in exploring and touching it.
 This natural process should only occur in an intimate space.
 A child should never be encouraged, coerced, guided or observed in this act, even with tenderness and sweetness.
-The adult or adolescent who does so commits a very serious sexual abuse – one that is extremely damaging to the child’s development.

 When a teenager or an adult suggests a sexual act to a child, the child does not know what it is, or whether it is good or bad for them.
 They are too young to know about it and they cannot say yes or no to something they know nothing about.
 They may be curious, but this never means that they are consenting.
 Everything has its time: a child will discover sex with someone their own age when they are older.